Home > Health Library > Esophageal Cancer Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 This PDQ cancer information summary for health professionals provides comprehensive, peer-reviewed, evidence-based information about treatment of esophageal cancer.
 It is intended as a resource to inform and assist clinicians who care for cancer patients.
 It does not provide formal guidelines or recommendations for making health care decisions.

 This summary is reviewed regularly and updated as necessary by the PDQ Adult Treatment Editorial Board, which is editorially independent of the National Cancer Institute (NCI).
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or the National Institutes of Health (NIH).

 Board members review recently published articles each month to determine whether an article should:

 Changes to the summaries are made through a consensus process in which Board members evaluate the strength of the evidence in the published articles and determine how the article should be included in the summary.

-The lead reviewers for Esophageal Cancer Treatment are:
+The lead reviewer for Esophageal Cancer Treatment is:

 Levels of Evidence

 Some of the reference citations in this summary are accompanied by a level-of-evidence designation.
 These designations are intended to help readers assess the strength of the evidence supporting the use of specific interventions or approaches.
 The PDQ Adult Treatment Editorial Board uses a formal evidence ranking system in developing its level-of-evidence designations.